alinnman/celestial-navigation/README.md

 ![Sailing in the Baltic Sea (closeup)](maps/baltic-intersection-2.png "Sailing in the Baltic Sea (closeup)")

-And the course can easily be found using a paralellogram adjustment.
+And the course can easily be found using a paralellogram adjustment where we "squeeze in" a route of 20 NM, course 175 degrees, starting at the first small circle and ending at the final circle.

 ![Sailing in the Baltic Sea (closeup)](maps/baltic-intersection-2-edit.png "Sailing in the Baltic Sea (closeup)")